webqit/webqit-community.docs/oohtml/README.md

 ---
 icon: code-slash
 desc: A suite of new DOM features that particularly facilitates writing modular, reusable, and reactive HTML and JavaScript natively and more conveniently.
-desc2: Handcraft your HTML, CSS and JavaScript into a powerful UI without writing a line of framework-specific code! <!--OOHTML comes with all modern UI development paradigms built into the plain old HTML so you can go without a tool.-->
+desc2: Handcraft your HTML, CSS and JavaScript into a powerful UI without writing a line of framework-specific code!
+OOHTML comes with all modern UI development paradigms built into the plain old HTML so you can go without a tool.
 categories: Featured, Web-Native
 tags: OOHTML, CHTML, Proposal
 _before: webflo